TessavdL/TessavdL/README.md

 <h1 align="center">Hi 👋, I'm Tessa</h1>
 <h3 align="center">A software engineering student from Codam Coding college.</h3>

-- 🌱 I’m currently learning .NET Core by making a web application for tic-tac-toe
+- 🌱 I’m currently learning .NET Core
 - 🌟 I recently finished a group project for a web application for the game **Pong** using Typescript.
 - 🌟 I recently got my certification for Responsive Web Design from **freecodecamp** focussing on HTML and CSS
 - 🌟 I recently got my certification for JavaScript Algorithms and Data Structures from **freecodecamp**